-2. Scroll to and select General, then scroll to and select Reset.
+2. Scroll to and select General, then scroll to and select Transfer or Reset iPhone.

-4. Select Erase All Content and Settings to reset device.
+3. Select Erase All Content and Settings to reset device, then select Continue.

-5. Select Backup Then Erase or Erase Now.
+4. Select Finish Upload Then Erase or Erase Now.

 Note: If you have a passcode, you will be prompted to enter your passcode to complete the reset.
 Enter your Apple ID password then select Erase.
 If you can't update or restore your iPhone with the steps above, for instructions on how to put your device in recovery mode and set it up again, click here.